-A four-year Bachelor's (BBA) degree is offered in Business Administration (with optional concentrations in Accounting, Economics, Finance, Management, Marketing, and Marketing Communications).
-BFA (Bachelor's of Fine Arts) degrees are offered in Visual Communication (with optional concentrations in Advertising [Creative], Graphic Design, Photography and Studio Art), and Interior Design (with optional concentration in Integrated Computational Design).
-The university also offers the Bachelor's of Information Technology (BIT) degree (with optional concentrations in Application Development for Commerce and Industry, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (BCIS) with optional concentrations in Digital Production and Storytelling and Journalism.
-The AUD School of Engineering, established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (BS) degree in Civil.
-Computer, and Electrical Engineering, AUD's newest undergraduate degree offering is the B.Arch.
+A four-year Bachelor's (B.B.A.) degree is offered in Business Administration (with optional concentrations in Accounting, Economics, Finance, Management, Marketing, and Marketing Communications).
+B.F.A.
+(Bachelor's of Fine Arts) degrees are offered in Visual Communication (with concentrations in Advertising [Creative], Digital Media, Graphic Design, Photography and Studio Art) and Interior Design (with an optional concentration in Integrated Computational Design).
+The university also offers the Bachelor's of Science in Computer and Information Technology (B.S.C.I.T.) degree (with concentrations in Application Development for Commerce and Industry, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (B.C.I.S.) with concentrations in Digital Production and Storvtelling and Journalism.
+The AUD School of Engineering, established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (B.S.) degree in Civil, Computer, Electrical, and Mechanical Engineering.
+AUD's five-year undergraduate degree offering is the B.Arch.
 (Bachelor of Architecture).